-This recipe came from a sidebar or something about easy ways to eat butternut squash.
+This recipe came from an issue last fall, in a sidebar or something about easy ways to eat butternut squash.
 I like regular squash, so I thought I would give this a go.
 I made it for B, and we both really liked its sweet, spicy flavor.
 But it really gained momentum when I went home for Christmas.
 Dad cooked a big beef tenderloin on the grill, and I was in charge of the side dishes.
 Among them was this.
 And everyone LOVED it.
 It was both of my parents' favorite side dish.
 They couldn't get over it.

 So when I found pre-cut butternut squash in the veggie case at Trader Joe's (my mecca) this Sunday, I was all for it.
 Especially since the whole ones are REALLY difficult to cut (especially when, like my parents, you have knives that wouldn't cut hot butter).
 I definitely thought we needed to indulge in this fall treat this week, and after a busy day yesterday, it seemed just the thing.